dice-project/DICE-Deployment-Service/doc/AdminGuide.md

 By default, this script will remove the deployment and blueprint named `dice_deploy`.
 It is possible to supply a different name as a parameter, e.g.:

 ```bash
 $ ./dw.sh staging_deployment
 ```

 ## DICE deployment service configuration

 The TOSCA blueprints can define a list of parameters called [inputs][cfy-spec-inputs].
-In DICE technology librariy, we use the inputs to provide elements related to the environment or the platform in which the application is being deployed.
+In DICE technology library, we use the inputs to provide elements related to the environment or the platform in which the application is being deployed.
 Considering that this configuration is relatively static for each instance of the DICE deployment service, the administrator has to load it only once, but before the first application can be deployed.
 The inputs needed therefore depend on the target platform (OpenStack, FCO, etc.).
 It is of course possible to provide additional inputs depending on the needs of the application blueprints.
 In the following subsections we provide the minimum inputs list that is common to all the DICE technology library supported blueprints.

 Loading the inputs can be performed by using the [input actions](UserGuide.md#input-actions) of the